w3f/Grants-Program/applications/substrate_core_polywrapper.md

 ### Overview

 For this proposal, we'll be developing:
-1. **Substrate Core Polywrapper:** Polywrapper in Rust that enables users to interact with substrate-based chains using any language on any platform.
+1. **Substrate Core RPC Polywrapper:** Polywrapper in Rust that enables users to interact with substrate-based chains using any language on any platform.
+2. **Substrate Signer Provider Plugin (js):** Polywrap Plugin for Javascript host that allows signing of messages and transactions to be done using the polkadot-js browser plugin.
-2. **Developer Documentation:** Documentation showing developers how they can use the substrate core wrapper within their dapps and wrappers.
+3. **Developer Documentation:** Documentation showing developers how they can use the substrate core wrapper within their dapps and wrappers.

 In the future, we'd like to continue this work by developing:
 1. **Token Balance Interface:** Polywrap standard interface that defines common functionality for all pallets supporting "balances".